 One night Mrs Williamson had a most unusual dream.
 She dreamt that there were workmen on the racetrack digging up the course, and she couldn’t get it entirely out of her mind after she arose that day.
-When she picked up the newspaper to decide which horse or horses she would bet on, she noticed a horse named “Workman” and at once linked the name with her dream.
+When she picked up the newspaper to decide which horse she would bet on, she noticed a horse named “workman” and at once linked the name with her dream.
 She placed her usual modest bet on that horse and it came in first.

-Not long after, there followed another dream that could easily be connected with the name of a horse running that day, and she bet again and won again.
+Not long after there followed another dream that could easily be connected with the name of a horse running that day, and she bet again and won again.
 This went on for many months, and the horses she bet on always came in first.
 But she never increased her bet.
 Mrs Williamson was open with her friends and they soon got to know she was dreaming winners, so they used to ask her, “What horse are you betting on today?” and she always told them.
 They, however, were now betting much larger amounts and profiting greatly.
-Mrs Williamson would come home after a day at the races and find her front hall full of flowers sent by the grateful winners.
+Mrs Williamson would come home after a day at the races and find her front hall full of flowers sent by the grateful friends.

-Some time later, she was walking along one of the local streets and passed two women walking in the opposite direction.
+Some time later, she was walking along one of the local streets and passed two women coming in the opposite direction.
 As they passed, she heard one of them say to the other, “That’s Mrs Williamson, you know, she’s funny,” meaning funny-peculiar or weird, and it made her feel most uncomfortable.